-Hiro is a Japanese-American commercial photographer renowned for his fashion and still life photography for leading magazines such as Harper’s Bazaar, Vogue and Rolling Stones.
+Hiro was a Japanese-American commercial photographer renowned for his fashion and still life photography for leading magazines such as Harper’s Bazaar, Vogue and Rolling Stones.

 Hiro arrived in New York in 1954 where his career began as Richard Avedon’s apprentice.
 Recognising Hiro’s talent, Avedon soon sent him to Harper’s Bazaar legendary art director Alexey Brodovitch.
 Within a few years Hiro had risen to extraordinary heights in the industry.
 He worked under Brodovitch’s direction from 1956 and in 1963 became the only photographer under contract at Harper’s Bazaar, a position he would keep for the next ten years.
 Although no longer under contract, Hiro continues to take assignments for the magazine.